Privacy Statement Palais Events

 Google Analytics sets a cookie on your IT-system.
 By using this cookie, Google gets able to analyse the usage of our website.
 Each time you visit one of the individual pages of websites operated by us and on which a Google Analytics component has been integrated, the Internet browser on your IT-system is automatically triggered by the respective Google Analytics component to send data to Google for the purposes of the online analysis.
 As part of this technical process, Google will receive personally identifiable information, such as your IP address, which are used to track the origin of visitors and clicks and facilitate commission settlement.

 By using this cookie, personally identifiable information, such as access time, the location from which access was made and the frequency of visits to our website, is being stored.
-Each time you visit our website, your personal information, including the IP address of the Internet connection you use, is transferred to Google in the United States of America.
-This personal information is stored by Google in the United States of America.
+Each time you visit our website, your personal information, including the IP address of the Internet connection you use, is transferred to Google.
 Google may transfer such personal data collected through the technical process to third parties.

 You can prevent the storing of cookies through our website at any time by means of an appropriate setting of the Internet browser used and thus permanently object to the activation of cookies.
 Such a setting of the Internet browser used would also prevent Google from setting a cookie on your IT- system.
 In addition, a cookie already set by Google Analytics can be deleted at any time via the Internet browser or other software programs.